Anujkesarwani1/Web-Developement/README.md

-# Web-Developement

-**HTML Technical Documentation Project [Path: HTML/Projects]**
+**HTML Projects**

-This project is a simple HTML technical documentation that covers various key concepts and elements within the language.
+- **HTML Techical Documentation:** This project is a simple HTML technical documentation that covers various key concepts and elements within the language.